-Three months ended December 31, Numerator: 2016 2015 Net income \$ 97,793 \$100,842 Less-net income and dividends attributable to participating restricted shares (818) (987) Numerator for basic earnings per common share \$ 96,975 \$ 99,855 Add-undistributed income allocated to participating restricted shares 578 737 Less-undistributed income reallocated to participating restricted shares (572) (725) Numerator for diluted earnings per common share \$ 96,981 \$ 99,867 Denominator: Weighted average number of shares outstanding - basic 146,817 150,631 Less- weighted average number of participating restricted shares (1,228) (1,476) Weighted average number of common shares - basic 145,589 149,155 Effect of assumed conversion of 0.5% convertible notes 9 Effect of dilutive stock options granted 1,565 2,413 Weighted average number of common shares - diluted 147,154 151,577 Basic earnings per common share \$ 0.67 \$ 0.67 Diluted earnings per common share \$ 0.66 \$ 0.66
+Three months ended December 31, 2017 2016 Numerator: Net income \$116,873 \$ 97,793 Less-net income and dividends attributable to participating restricted shares (900) (818) Numerator for basic earnings per common share \$115,973 \$ 96,975 Add-undistributed income allocated to participating restricted shares 656 578 Less-undistributed income reallocated to participating restricted shares (650) (572) Numerator for diluted earnings per common share \$115,979 \$ 96,981 Denominator: Weighted average number of shares outstanding - basic 143,915 146,817 Less- weighted average number of participating restricted shares (1,108) (1,228) Weighted average number of common shares - basic 142,807 145,589 Effect of dilutive stock options granted 1,431 1,565 Weighted average number of common shares - diluted 144,238 147,154 Basic earnings per common share \$ 0.81 \$ 0.67 Diluted earnings per common share \$ 0.80 \$ 0.66

-For the three months ended December 31, 2016 and 2015, 1,695 and 909 shares, respectively, on a weighted average basis, were attributable to antidilutive outstanding stock options and therefore were not included in the calculation of diluted earnings per share.
+For the three months ended December 31, 2017 and 2016, 478 and 1,695 shares, respectively, on a weighted average basis, were attributable to antidilutive outstanding stock options and therefore were not included in the calculation of diluted earnings per share.

-10. Repurchase of Shares
+11. Repurchase of Shares

 From time to time, the Company's Board of Directors has adopted share repurchase plans authorizing the repurchase of the Company's outstanding ordinary shares.
-The current share repurchase plan, adopted by the Company's Board of Directors on February 2, 2016, authorizes the repurchase of up to \$750,000 of the Company's outstanding ordinary shares with no expiration date.
-In the three months ended December 31, 2016, the Company repurchased approximately 1,359 ordinary shares at an average price of \$59.01 per share (excluding broker and transaction fees).
-As of December 31, 2016, the Company had remaining authority to repurchase up to \$516,576 of its outstanding ordinary shares.
-The authorization permits the Company to purchase its ordinary shares in open market or privately negotiated transactions at times and prices that it considers appropriate.
+The Company's Board of Directors adopted a share repurchase plan, on February 2, 2016, which authorized the repurchase of up to \$750,000 of the Company's outstanding ordinary shares with no expiration date.
+In the three months ended December 31, 2017, the Company repurchased approximately 1,852 ordinary shares at an average price of \$64.72 per share (excluding broker and transaction fees).
+As of December 31, 2017, the Company had remaining authority to repurchase up to \$136,390 of its outstanding ordinary shares under the February, 2016 plan.
+On November 8, 2017, the Company's Board of Directors adopted another share repurchase plan for the repurchase of up to an additional \$800,000 of the Company's outstanding ordinary shares with no expiration date.
+As of December 31, 2017, the November 2017 plan has not yet been utilized by the Company.
+The plans permit the Company to purchase its ordinary shares in open market or privately negotiated transactions at times and prices that it considers appropriate.
+As of December 31, 2017, the Company had remaining authority to repurchase up to \$936,390 of its outstanding ordinary shares under the plans.

-11. Financing Arrangements
+12. Financing Arrangements

-In September 2016, the Company borrowed an aggregate of \$200,000 under its unsecured \$500,000 five-year revolving credit facility with a syndicate of banks and repaid it in October 2016.
-As of December 31, 2016, the Company was in compliance with the financial covenants under the revolving credit facility and had no outstanding borrowings under this facility.
+In December 2011, the Company entered into a \$500,000 five-year revolving credit facility with a syndicate of banks.
+In December 2014 and in December 2017, the credit facility was amended and restated to, among other things, extend the maturity date of the facility to December 2019 and December 2022, respectively.
+As of December 31, 2017, the Company was in compliance with the financial covenants under the revolving credit facility and had no outstanding borrowings under this facility.

-As of December 31, 2016, the Company had additional uncommitted lines of credit available for general corporate and other specific purposes and had outstanding letters of credit and bank guarantees from various banks totaling \$59,188.
+As of December 31, 2017, the Company had additional uncommitted lines of credit available for general corporate and other specific purposes and had outstanding letters of credit and bank guarantees from various banks totaling \$50,476.
 These were supported by a combination of the uncommitted lines of credit that the Company maintains with various banks.

-12. Stock Option and Incentive Plan
+13. Stock Option and Incentive Plan